The Best Beaches around Greece

 Belegrina (Chrissi Island)(Crete)

 Chrysi is a small uninhabited island south of Crete that is blessed with an impressive array of beaches.
-The turquoise, crystal-clear waters and the white soft sand of Belegrina bay are the best of the lot.
-Despite Chrysi being an “uninhabited” island, it’s population balloons in the summer when a plethora of free-campers pitch their tents under the ancient “kedros” trees and thousands of day-trippers arrive daily from Ierapetra, Crete (one hour trip) to indulge in the waters of Belegrina.
+The turquoise, crystal-clear waters and the white soft sand of Belegrina Bay are the best of the lot.
+Despite Chrysi being an “uninhabited” island, its population balloons in the summer when a plethora of free-campers pitch their tents under the ancient “kedros” trees and thousands of day-trippers arrive daily from Ierapetra, Crete (one-hour trip) to indulge in the waters of Belegrina.
 The beach is at the edge of Europe, but definitely worth the trip.
 If you do go, don’t forget your snorkeling mask.

-Elafonissos (Chania, Crete)
+Elafonisi (Chania, Crete)

 Two of the best beaches in Greece in one prefecture should not be allowed.
 But such is nature that it bestowed the west coast of Crete with beautiful beaches and sea.
-Elafonisos is way too crowded for being so far out of the way (our Garmin GPS thought we were in Libya!) on the south-western coast of Chania, but it has been developed with much sensitivity to the environment to make it worthy of a spot in our top ten.
-Besides, a short walk through the narrow, sandy channel will bring you almost all alone through foot trails and less than saturated beaches on the island of Elafonisos itself.
+Elafonisi is way too crowded for being so far out of the way (our GPS thought we were in Libya!) on the south-western coast of Chania, but it has been developed with much sensitivity to the environment to make it worthy of a spot in our top ten.
+Besides, a short walk through the narrow, sandy channel will bring you almost all alone through foot trails and less than saturated beaches on the island of Elafonisi itself.

 10412828075_149e57acda_b